harrystech/kontrast/README.md

     config.aws_key = ENV['AWS_KEY']
     config.aws_secret = ENV['AWS_SECRET']

-This is the **local** path where output images will be stored on a node before they are uploaded to S3.
+Set the **local** path where output images will be stored before they are uploaded to S3.
+This is also where the gallery will be saved on the node that runs the `make_gallery` command.
 This path will be created if it doesn't already exist.

     config.local_path = "tmp/kontrast"

-This is the **remote** path relative to your S3 bucket's root where test images and manifest files will be uploaded to.
-It should be unique to the current running test.
+Set the **remote** path relative to your S3 bucket's root where Kontrast's output files will be uploaded to.
+It should be unique to every test.

     config.remote_path = "artifacts.#{ENV['BUILD_NUMBER']}"

-This is the **local** path where the gallery will be saved to on the node that creates the gallery.
-This is usually the artifacts path on a CI server.

-    config.gallery_path = ENV["ARTIFACTS_PATH"]

 ### Run the Tests
 This command should run in parallel on every node.
 Omit the config flag if your app is `bundle`'d along with Rails.